Oscar65/resttime-py/README.md

 You need to have installed python3.

-You only need to install imports with pip: tkinter, os, Xlib, mpv or datetime if you don't have some of them installed.
+You only need to install imports with pip: tkinter, os, Xlib (only for Linux), mpv or datetime if you don't have some of them installed.

 Example: